Skip to content

 What do sign in and sign out procedures look like?

 To ensure their safety, all campers must be signed in at the time of drop off and signed out at the time of pick up, by their guardian.
 Guardians must indicate the names of the authorized persons for pickup on their online registration form and everyone must show identification in order to sign out a child.
 You will be required to show identification every day, even if we know you.
 No child will be permitted to leave camp without being signed out by an authorized adult.
 The same safety rules apply to all.
-Should a parent wish to add an authorized person(s) to the approved pick up and drop of list for their child, they may login to their account or call Head Office (226-989-8998)
+Should a parent wish to add an authorized person(s) to the approved pick up and drop of list for their child, they may inform the camp staff by email or phone.

 Health & Safety